markroxor/markroxor.github.io/_posts/2018/2018-02-13-tfidf-pivoted_norm.md

 </p>
 <center> <b>Figure 1</b></center>

-Our goal is to somehow boost the probability of retrieving long documents and suppress the probability of retrieval of short documents so that the probability of retrieval and relevence for a given document align.
+Our goal is to somehow boost the probability of retrieving long documents and suppress the probability of retrieval of short documents so that the probability of retrieval and relevance for a given document align.
 So our pivoted normalization scheme should be something like -
 <p align="center">
 <img src="/img/fig2.png" alt="Figure - 2">
 </p>